A short lookback on the history of Page Builder Sandwich

 And if you wanted to change a column’s settings, clicking on the edit button takes you to yet another pop-up that requires you to input settings like size and margins through dropdown options that aren’t very flexible.

 It was frustrating because we knew that a page builder user experience didn’t need to be that way.
 It should be the opposite.
-Page builders should exist to make things easier for users.
+Page builders should exist to make things easier for users, not the other way around.

 This is how we came up with Page Builder Sandwich.
-We wanted to introduce a builder that was going to maximize users’ experience when creating webpages.
+We wanted to introduce a builder that was going to maximize users’ experience when creating webpages, and allow them to create awesome things the fast and easy way.

-We received lots of great feedback that allowed the plugin to evolve.
-And the more our audience grew, the more suggestions we got on how we could improve the plugin.
+We received lots of great feedback that allowed Sandwich to evolve.
+And the more our audience grew, the more suggestions we got on how we could further improve the plugin.
 We were in a state of constant development, and we loved it.
 We still do.

 As we mentioned, Page Builder Sandwich is in a constant state of evolution.